Schr\"odinger's control and estimation paradigm with spatio-temporal distributions on graphs: Notation and Rudiments on Large Deviations

-Such times represent the completion of a task and are random, they are {\em stopping times}, with $X_\tau = j \in \Va$ being the stopping criterion.
-We will be concerned with suitably adjusting the prior law to match specified marginal distributions for stopping times, which will typically be denoted $\nu_j(\tau)$, with subscript the absorbing state $j \in \Va$.
+This variable can represent the instant of task completion and is random.
+It is a {\em stopping time}, and reaching any absorbing vertex is the stopping rule\footnote{Since we assume no mass is stationed initially at the absorbing vertices, the variable $T$ takes values strictly greater than $0$.}.
+We assume given marginals of stopping times, each typically denoted by $\hat \nu_j \in \mathbb R_+^{t}$ and with support in $[1,t]$ and the subscript $j$ denoting a certain absorbing site in $\Va$.
+We will be concerned with suitably adjusting a given prior law $Q$ to match the initial probability vector $\hat \mu_0$ and the specified {\em spatio-temporal} set of marginals $\{ \hat \nu_j,j \in \Va\}$.

-In general, a probability law $P$ is said to be {\em absolutely continuous with respect to} $Q$, and denoted by $Q \gg P$, when $Q(\omega)=0$ implies that $P(\omega)=0$ for any $\omega \in \Omega$.
+In general, a probability law $P$ is said to be {\em absolutely continuous with respect to} $Q$, and denoted by $P \ll Q$, when $Q(\omega)=0$ implies that $P(\omega)=0$ for any $\omega \in \Omega$.
 Alternatively, we also say that the support of $Q$ contains the support of $P$.
-The \textit{Kullback-Leibler divergence} between two laws $P,Q$, also known as \textit{relative entropy} \cite{kullback1951information,cover1999elements}, is defined by
+The \textit{Kullback-Leibler divergence} from $Q$ to $P$, also known as \textit{relative entropy} \cite{kullback1951information,cover1999elements}, is defined by

-where $0\cdot\log 0 :=0$.
-It represents a distance between the two laws that quantifies how likely it is to observe an empirical distribution when sampling from a given law, as expressed by the following fundamental result of large deviations theory.
+and $0 \log 0 = 0$.
+To our interest, the relative entropy can quantify the likelihood of observing empirical distributions when sampling from a given law, as expressed by the following fundamental results in the large deviations theory, see also \cite{sanov1958probability,dembo2009large,cover1999elements}.